mikegloudemans/post-coloc-toolkit/README.md

-# post-coloc-toolkit
+# _Cerberus_: The last labor of colocalization

 Created by Mike Gloudemans

 ## Summary

+Running colocalization analysis involves many labors, and you've reached the final
+one: interpreting the results.

-This repository contains a suite of tools for exploring colocalization results.
+_Cerberus_ is a suite of tools for exploring colocalization results, primarily focused on producing publication-ready heatmaps for visualization across traits, tissues, and QTL types.

-The tools were designed to work with results in the output format of the pipeline https://github.com/mikegloudemans/ensemble_colocalization_pipeline, but they will also work with the results of any quantitative gene prioritization pipeline if the appropriate column headers are included.
+The tools were designed to work with results in the output format of the pipeline https://github.com/mikegloudemans/ensemble_colocalization_pipeline, but they also work with the results of any quantitative gene prioritization pipeline if the appropriate column headers are included.

-The aim of this package, is to enable generalized use of these tools with results from _any_ GWAS and/or QTL study, with all key parameters optionally overridden by the user.
+The aim of this package is to enable generalized use of these tools with results from _any_ GWAS and/or QTL study, with all key parameters optionally overridden by the user.
 So, if you find ways in which the pipeline is incompatible with your own pipeline, please feel free to a pull request, so that we might integrate your changes.